IBM/check_spectrumarchive/README.md

 ## Check all components,
-This utility can check all IBM Spectrum Archive EE components using the option -e.
+This utility can check all IBM Spectrum Archive EE components using the `option -e`.
 If custom events have been configured then the utility will raise events for each WARNING and ERROR state.
 If no WARNING or ERROR state has been detected then this utility will send a single INFO event informing that the check has been performed and no issue has been found.

 To invoke the check of all components use the command:

 	# ./check_spectrumarchive.sh -e

 The output if written to standard out.
 The return code of the utility correlates to the highest return code for each check.
-If event notificatios are enabled by installing the [custom.json](events/custom.json) then custom event are raised for checks resulting in WARNING and ERROR states.
+If event notificatios are enabled by installing the [custom.json](custom.json) then custom event are raised for checks resulting in WARNING and ERROR states.

 Checking all componentes can be automated with the [IBM Spectrum Scale storage services automtation framework](https://github.com/nhaustein/SpectrumScaleAutomation).
 This framework can be configured to run the checks for all Spectrum Archive EE components periodically and raise events when appropriate.